SaitamaTechno/micropython/iot_car_esp32cam/README.md

 secondly, run iot_car_controller.py<br>
 thirdly, run iot_car_client.py <br>
 <br>
-Third option depends on the activate car website.
+Third order depends on the activate car website.
 If programming mode is 0 it will boot and run iot_car_client.py automatically, if programming mode is 1 you need to run iot_car_client.py manually via the webrepl.<br>